 Entrepreneur Christer Fåhreus founded CellaVision back in 1994 to develop an analyzer for automatic blood analysis.
 With CellaVision’s system, a camera takes digital images of the cells, and a computer analyzes and classifies them.
 All lab staff have to do is insert the slides and study the results displayed on a screen.
 It was a completely new way of analyzing blood cells, and introducing a completely new technology does not happen overnight.

 Industrifonden made its initial investment in February 2000.
 The purpose of the fundraising was a market launch of the company’s main product, the DiffMaster microscope for automatic classification of white blood cells.

 The following year, the DiffMaster was launched.
 After a successful initial launch in the Nordic region, the geographic expansion into Germany and several other European countries continued.

 Industrifonden continued investing in CellaVision through 2005, making the fund one of the major shareholders.
 Since 2007, the company has managed to fund its development and market expansion through profitable growth.
 In 2007, CellaVision was listed on the Stockholm First North stock exchange, and in 2010, it was re-listed on the NASDAQ OMX Stockholm, Small Cap exchange.

 The company is now thriving.
 After 20+ years in business, CellaVision has grown into an international company with over 1,000 instruments sold to customers in approximately 50 countries and through subsidiaries in the United States, Canada, and Japan.

-“For 15 years, we participated actively in helping transform a small research firm into an internationally well-positioned medical technology company,” says Lars Henriksson, Investment Manager for Life Science.
+“For 15 years, we participated actively in helping transform a small research firm into an internationally well-positioned medical technology company,” says Lars Henriksson, a former Investment Manager for Life Science.

 The company maintains a high level of innovation and continuously refines its products and broadens its applications.
 CellaVision is now a world leader in its niche.